aimzatron/daughterofstore_engine/README.markdown

-# Team Ballmer's Daughter of StoreEngine (Ballin!)
+# Team Ballmer's Daughter of StoreEngine (Ballin'!)
 _a gSchool project by Kyle Suss, Aimee Maher, Elaine Tai, and Laura Steadman_

 ### View the Live Site: